 If you patio furniture is aging, you can always consider spray painting it.
 My favorite paint for metal outdoor furniture is Rustoleum Oil Rubbed Bronze.
 Sometimes this is all it needs; add a new umbrella and it’s good to go.

 Outdoor cushions and pillows can get expensive.
 And if you don’t take care of them, they can be ruined after just one season.
 I decided to sew pillow covers with outdoor fabric, instead of purchasing new.
 You can find the tutorial here.
 This will save you a lot of money, especially if you have the deep seat patio cushions.
-They can run up to $70 per chair.
 One bonus to sewing covers is that you can custom pick your fabric, pattern and colors.

 SHOP THRIFT STORES & DOLLAR STORES